dragonshakey/Brainfuck-Sudoku-Solver/README.md

 # Brainfuck Sudoku Solver
 If you don't know what this is, this is a Sudoku solver implemented in Brainfuck.
-Brainfuck is an esoteric programming language that is known for its minamilism, as it uses only eight comands: > < + - . , \[ \]  (for more information <https://en.wikipedia.org/wiki/Brainfuck>)
+Brainfuck is an esoteric programming language that is known for its minamilism, as it uses only eight comands: > < + - . , \[ \]  (for more information [Brainfuck Wikipedia](https://en.wikipedia.org/wiki/Brainfuck))
 With only these i made a program that can solve a Sudoku.

 This program is quite complex and REEEEEEALLY long, and at some point i would also like to make a documantation of how it all works.